top of page

 There are frequency and dynamic limitations to what you can cut to vinyl (and the intensity of the music effects the amount of time) so it is a good idea to have dedicated vinyl masters made so that your record sounds good.
 If you can, get your mastering engineer to check a test pressing as well.

-C90: 45 mins per side
+C45: 45 mins in total, 22.5 mins per side

-C120: 60 mins per side
+C60: 60 mins in total, 30 mins per side

 CD: Maximum recommended length is 78 mins.
 Your mastering engineer should make you up a DDP package that keeps all of your album information, transitions and gaps together.
 You can use WAV's for making CDs but you risk losing your sequencing information if the CDs aren't made properly.